brokoli777/ZouServer/README.md

+# Zou
 Backend Server for Zou (Work in Progress)

-Features:
+## Features:
-User Authentication
+- User Authentication
+- Manage User Uploads
-CRUD API for Users, Videos, Comments
+- CRUD for Likes and Comments